emilps/fjelltg/src/pages/project/2020-01-06-erko-settefisk-1.md

   The process use the best available technologies in each of the process steps and is extremely compact, reliable, automatic and energy efficient.
 Please check our references for more info.
-firstminiatureimage: /img/coffee-gear.png
+miniatureimage1: /img/coffee-gear.png
-secondminiatureimage: /img/coffee.png
+miniatureimage2: /img/coffee.png
-thirdtitle: Solution
+title2: Solution
-thirddescription: >-
+description2: >-
   Biosludges and MWW sludges are known to be extremely tricky to dry because of their tendency to form glue phase.
 Municipal Waste Water Sludge is generally an extremely tough application with severe wear and tear on the drying